Alejogb1/job-board/blog-data/array-construction-java-initialization.md

 One last common issue is when you try to use an array and you haven't allocated it yet You might get a `NullPointerException` because the variable is pointing to `null` not a spot in memory allocated for an array object you need to make sure that you have done the `new type[size]` part before assigning or accessing values in the array otherwise java gets a bit confused it does not know what to do with the index if it doesn't have an array object to operate on.
 Always check if your array variable has the object allocated or if it is still `null`.

-Alright so in short the key things to remember are declaration allocation initialization and checking for index out of bounds errors and not trying to use an array variable if you have not allocated it yet If you need to delve deeper into the under the hood operations of java arrays check out the "Java Virtual Machine Specification" or "Effective Java" by Joshua Bloch Those are the real deal if you are serious about knowing Java you'll find answers there
+so in short the key things to remember are declaration allocation initialization and checking for index out of bounds errors and not trying to use an array variable if you have not allocated it yet If you need to delve deeper into the under the hood operations of java arrays check out the "Java Virtual Machine Specification" or "Effective Java" by Joshua Bloch Those are the real deal if you are serious about knowing Java you'll find answers there

 Hope this helps you avoid some of the array related pitfalls I have encountered over the years feel free to post more questions if you run into any other issues.